captionpoint/captionpoint-plays/FUN-HOME.md

 ## THREE KIDS:
 STOP BY THE FUN HOME

+---

+## CHRISTIAN:
 THINK OF BECHDEL WHEN YOU NEED TO EMBALM

 ---

+## THREE KIDS:
 YOU’VE GOT NO REASON TO ROAM

 USE THE BECHDEL FUNERAL HOME

 ---

-WHAT IT IS, WHAT IT IS
+WHAT IT IS, WHAT IT IS<br>
 HOO HOO HOO

 ---

-WHAT IT IS, WHAT IT IS
+WHAT IT IS, WHAT IT IS<br>
 HOO HOO

 ---

 ## CHRISTIAN:
 TELL ‘EM WHAT WE GOT

-TELL ‘EM HAVE WE GOT, TITO
+TELL ‘EM WHAT WE GOT, TITO

 ---

-WHAT ELSE HAVE WE GOT?
+WHAT ELSE HAVE WE GOT?<br>
-WHAT ELSE HAVE WE GOT?
-WHAAAA!
+WHAT ELSE HAVE WE GOT YOU GUYS?

 ---